algbio/themisto/README.md

 # About Themisto
 Themisto is a succinct colored de Bruijn graph supporting pseudo-alignment against a database of reference sequences similar to the tool Kallisto.
 For more information, see the [webpage](https://www.helsinki.fi/en/researchgroups/genome-scale-algorithmics/themisto) and the [paper](https://www.biorxiv.org/content/biorxiv/early/2020/04/04/2020.04.03.021501/DC1/embed/media-1.pdf?download=true).
+The pseudoalignment algorithm is modeled after the tool Kallisto.

-Themisto takes as an input a set of sequences in FASTA or FASTQ format, and a file specifying the color (a non-negative integer) of each sequence.
-The i-th line of the color file contains the color of the i-th sequence in the sequence file.
-For optimal compression, use color numbers in the range [0, n-1], where n is the number of distinct colors.
-If no color file is given, the index is built without colors.
-This way, the user can later try multiple colorings without recomputing the de Bruijn graph.
+## Colored de Bruijn graph definition

 The de Bruijn graph is defined so that the nodes represent k-mers and edges (k+1)-mers.
-There is an edge from u to v if there is a (k+1)-mer in the data that is suffixed by u and prefixed by v.
+The graph is [edge centric](https://www.biostars.org/p/175058/#256741), meaning that there is an edge from u to v if there is a (k+1)-mer in the data that is suffixed by u and prefixed by v.
 The set of nodes is the set of endpoints of all edges.
 Note that this implies that orphan k-mers (those that are not connected to any edge) are not in the graph.
+Each edge is associated with a set of colors.
+The color set contains the colors of all input sequences that have the (k+1)-mer corresponding to the edge.
+Each node is also given a color set that is the union of the color sets of the edges connected to the node.

 We use the KMC3 library to list the distinct (k+1)-mers to construct the graph.
 Since KMC3 only works with the DNA alphabet ACGT, we must preprocess the data so that it does not have any characters outside of the alphabet ACGT.
-The default behavior is the replace those characters with random nucleotides.
-If instead you would like to *delete* all k-mers that are not from the alphabet ACGT, pass in the option `--delete-non-ACGT`.
-This effectively removes all nodes and edges that would contain a character outside of the alphabet ACGT.
-If you would like to deal with non-ACGT characters differently, please preprocess the data yourself.
+By default, we delete all (k+1)-mers that contain a letter that is outside of the alphabet ACGT.
+We also offer an option `--randomize-non-ACGT` that replaces non-ACGT characters with random nucleotides.
+If you would like to deal with non-ACGT characters differently, please preprocess the data before running.

 # Installation
 ## Requirements